RFarrow9/Younify/venv/share/doc/youtube_dl/README.txt

     # Download best mp4 format available or any other best if no mp4 available
     $ youtube-dl -f 'bestvideo[ext=mp4]+bestaudio[ext=m4a]/best[ext=mp4]/best'

-    # Download best format available but not better that 480p
+    # Download best format available but no better than 480p
     $ youtube-dl -f 'bestvideo[height<=480]+bestaudio/best[height<=480]'

     # Download best video only format but no bigger than 50 MB